pclucas14/GansFallingShort/README.md

 ### TODOs

-(MASS): add a script to run hyperparam searches

 (MASS): run MLE hparam search

 (MASS): Pick an MLE model and make it an Oracle for the LM score (add it on the repo and make default it)